 - What is the legislature’s role in Amendment 4 implementation?
 The legislature is responsible for oversight and funding of the government agencies responsible for administering the implementation of Amendment 4.

 - Do Returning Citizens register through the normal voter registration process?
 Yes.
 The existing voter registration form is adequate and sufficient to immediately register individuals impacted by Amendment 4.
 Question #2 of that form asks individuals to “affirm that I am not a convicted felon, or if I am, my right to vote has been restored.”
 Individuals can check this box in the same way that they affirm they are U.S. Citizens (see Question #1 on the State’s Voter Registration Application Form).
 Individuals may also register via the Florida Online Voter Registration System.

 - Do Returning Citizens need to bring proof of a completed sentence before registering?
 No. The responsibility of the citizen is to honestly affirm that, by completing the terms of their sentence, their voting rights have been restored – because, if they have completed their sentence, the voters’ rights have been restored.

 - What does it mean to complete all portions of my sentence?
-We believe that “completion of all terms of sentence” includes any period of incarceration, probation, parole and financial obligations imposed as part of an individual’s sentence.
-These financial obligations may include restitution, fines and fees imposed as part of a sentence or a condition of probation under existing Florida statute.
-That said, fees not specifically identified as part of a sentence or a condition of probation are therefore not necessary for ‘completion of sentence’ and thus, do not need to be paid before an individual may register.
-These are the policies used by the Office of Offender Review to determine “completion of sentence” and therefore consistent with current state practices.
+We believe that “completion of all terms of sentence” includes any period of incarceration, probation, parole and financial obligations written by the judge only.
+These financial obligations may include restitution, fines and fees written by a judge and NOT any administrative fines, fees, costs imposed by an administrative agency like the Department of Corrections or other agency.
+That said, fees not specifically written by the judge in a sentence are therefore not necessary for ‘completion of sentence’ and thus, do not need to be paid before an individual may register.

 - Where can I find more information online about whether I’ve completed the terms of my sentence?